LykkeCity/lykke.dotnettemplates/Lykke.Service.LykkeService/README.md

 # Lykke.Service template #

-dotnet cli template for generating a solution for the service Lykke.Service.ServiceName
+dotnet cli template for generating a solution for the service Lykke.Service.ServiceName and/or job Lykke.Job.JobName

 ## How to use? ##